-If you have questions about NCATE or the accreditation process, contact Director of Assessment & Academic Improvement Dr. Connie Patterson.
+If you have questions about NCATE or the accreditation process, contact Director of Assessment & Academic Improvement, Wendy Adams.

 To learn more about The Gladys W. and David H. Patton College of Education 's other accrediting bodies, visit the Office of Assessment & Academic Improvement.